FreshRSS/FreshRSS/Docker/README.md

 ### Nginx reverse proxy configuration

-Below an example of configuration to run FreshRSS behind Nginx reverse proxy (as subdirectory).
-Proxy should be setup to allow cookies via HTTP headers using `proxy_cookie_path / "/; HTTPOnly; Secure";` instruction :
+Here is an example of configuration to run FreshRSS behind an Nginx reverse proxy (as subdirectory).
+In particular, the proxy should be setup to allow cookies via HTTP headers (see `proxy_cookie_path` below) to allow logging in via the Web form method.

 ```
 upstream freshrss {